-$10 an hour job case: Top hair stylist to appeal Employment Relations Authority decision
+$10 an hour job case: Top hair stylist Peter Kwon to appeal Employment Relations Authority decision

-A top Auckland Korean hair stylist, described by some as a "stylist to the stars", is appealing an Employment Relations Authority decision to award $40,110 to an employee who was paid just $10 an hour.
+A top Auckland Korean hairdresser, described as a "stylist to the stars", is appealing an Employment Relations Authority decision to award $40,110 to an employee who was paid just $10 an hour.

 Peter Kwon is the stylist for "Law of the Jungle" Korean TV star Kim Byung-man during his visits to New Zealand and also to actors of a local Korean drama series "Kimchigook" in 2015.